buildpacks/docs/content/docs/app-developer-guide/specific-buildpacks.md

 - If it matches a buildpack ID in the builder, it will be treated as a `urn:cnb:builder` URI
 - If it looks like a Docker ref, it will be treated as a `docker://` URI
 - If it looks like a Buildpack Registry ID, it will be treated as a `urn:cnb:registry` URI

+If you need to disambiguate a particular reference, use a fully qualified URI.

 ## Using the Pack CLI